helloturbine/turbine-docs/docs/records/components.md

 ## How to archive a Component in Turbine

-1. Go to inventory and select “Components”.
+1. Go to the [Components] (https://app.helloturbine.com/app/components) Page.
 2. Next, select the Component you want to archive.
 3. Alternatively, you can bang search by typing CMD+K or CTRL+K and !c and type the Component you want to archive.
 4. Hit the “Archive” button at the top right-hand side of your screen.